ethangutk/Personal-Website/README.md

 <br><br>
 ### 🎛 Metadata
 This is the most critical part of this website.
 Metadata allows for polished sharing.
 I discovered how to make a website's metadata more efficient for sharing.
 I added fields for Twitter, iMessage sharing, generic link sharing, apple home screen icons, fav icons, and descriptions.
+It might have overdone it a bit, but this allowed me to show off my website while not being on it.
+It gives more opportunities to catch people's attention.
 You can find all metadata in the <head> section of the HTML document.

 <p align="center">
   <img src="https://github.com/ethangutknecht/Personal-Website/blob/main/Images/MetaDataPreview.png?raw=true">